Wildlife

 Mexican Gartersnake, Thamnophis eques.
 Photo: jmrm2201, iNaturalist, CC BY.

 Often forages in mid-morning sun.
 Feeds on frogs, toads, fish, lizards, and small mammals.
-Watch it from a distance and let it move on.

 Key detailWhat to look for